ewhite20/Cryptography/README.md

 # Cryptography
-An RSA cryptography project that encodes and decodes messages.
+A RSA cryptography project that encodes and decodes messages.
 Uses Pingala's Algorithm for fast modular exponentiation.
 Parameter diff in find() allows user to modify the key from integer to character.